cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 <div id="revert"></div>

-## If you messed everything up:
+## Revert back to OSX default:
-No need to worry you can set everything back to it's default OSX Catalina state:
+No need to worry if you messed things up, you can set everything back to it's default OSX Catalina state:

 **Removes custom font smoothing:**
 ```bash